 One of the areas that has helped young people is the area of sport.
 If they can have an interest in field games their minds are taken off the use of phones and they form a bond with others who play the sport.
 There was a program on Sky Sports called “School of Hard Knocks”.
 Some young people who were withdrawn come together to form a team playing rugby.
 When they got confidence in one are it spread to other areas in their lives.
 People like Lawrence Dallaglio, who was an England captain, works with his charity in giving young people confidence.

-Another area we can work on is setting a time to turn off phones and computers, iPods etc. In one of my classes I did for recovering from cancer, the teacher told us to set a cut-off time for use of devices and then prepare to go to sleep.
+Another area we can work on is setting a time to turn off phones and computers, iPods, etc. In one of my classes, I did for recovering from cancer, the teacher told us to set a cut-off time for use of devices and then prepare to go to sleep.
 This was good advice.
 It’s easy just to look up Facebook or other social media and find time has flown.
-Also re-charging phones etc. need not be done in the bedroom.
-I we recharge in another room then we will not be tempted to see what’s on Facebook.
+Also, re-charging phones etc. need not be done in the bedroom.
+If we recharge in another room then we will not be tempted to see what’s on Facebook.

 Another important thing is communication.
-It is good to sit and talk, and listen to each other.
-It is important to talk about Smartphones, their influence, games, etc. and how they influence our lives.
-One of the results of smartphones use is the loss of conversation.
+It is good to sit and talk and listen to each other.
+It is important to talk about Smartphones, their influence, games, etc., and how they influence our lives.
+One of the results of smartphone use is the loss of conversation.
 Set a time when we leave the phones down and talk.
 Real friends are better than virtual friends!

 Gordon: What are some of the spiritual challenges affecting young people in Ireland?

 Father John: Young people: One of the things affecting young people is the crisis of faith.
 After the Church scandals, many have come to doubt.
 The net result is they have no lifeline to help them in bad times.